ubco-mds-2020-labs/dashboard-project-nba-dashboard/README.md

 ## Beginning Stages of App Development

-Dashboard app can be found here : [Heroku App](https://nba-analytics-app.herokuapp.com/).
-The code for the app is in the main branch of this repository as [app.py](https://github.com/ubco-mds-2020-labs/nba_analytics/blob/main/app.py).
+Dashboard app can be found here : [NBA Analytics Heroku App](https://nba-analytics-app.herokuapp.com/).
+The code for the app is in the main branch of this repository as [app.py](https://github.com/ubco-mds-2020-labs/nba_analytics/blob/main/src/app.py).